Joffre-class aircraft carrier: Armament, fire control and armor

 The carriers' primary armament consisted of eight 45-caliber Canon de 130 mm Mle 1932 dual-purpose guns in four twin-gun turrets positioned fore and aft of the island in superfiring pairs.
 The guns fired a 32.11 kg armor-piercing shell at a muzzle velocity of 800 m/s.
 This gave them a range of 20870 m at an elevation of +45°.
 Their mounts had a maximum elevation of +75° and the guns had a rate of fire of about 10 rounds per minute.

 Light anti-aircraft defense was provided by eight 48-caliber Canon de 37 mm Mle 1935 guns in four twin-gun ACAD mounts on the island, and twenty-eight Hotchkiss Mitrailleuse de 13.2 mm Mle 1929 machine guns in seven quadruple mounts.
 There were two mounts on the forecastle, two on the stern and a pair on the island.
 The remaining mount was on the port side underneath the flight deck overhang.
 The 37 mm guns were fully automatic and had a theoretical rate of fire of 165 rounds per minute.
-They had an range of 8000 m with their 0.831 kg shells which were fired at a muzzle velocity of 825 m/s.
+They had a range of 8000 m with their 0.831 kg shells which were fired at a muzzle velocity of 825 m/s.
 Their mounts had an elevation range of -10° to +85°.
 The 13.2 mm machine guns had an effective range of 2500 m.